Incontinence Products for Men: What is Incontinence and What Causes it?

 These are disposable urine collectors that are used to contain small leaks or trickles of urine.
 It is excellent for containing moderate leaks.

 These are absorbent pads tailored to accommodate the male body.
 They are the most popular choice for men who suffer from both urinary and fecal incontinence.
 They protect clothing by absorbing dribbles and leaks.
-They vary in size, shape and absorbency to take care of every individual’s need.
+They vary in size, shape and absorbency to take care of every individual’s need whether you are normal sized or obese.
 They should be changed once they become soiled to avoid sore and irritated skin.